cristobalcl/resume/output/cv.md

 * Since Nov 2018 **Cathedral Software**, *Senior Data Engineer & DevOps*.

-	+ Work for one of the biggest management consulting firm.
+	+ Develop solutions for international client, one of the biggest management consulting firm.
-	+ Develop backend services for web applications using Django REST Framework for API, Celery for background tasks, and Django Channels for notitifications.
+	+ Backend services for web applications using Django REST Framework for API, Celery for background tasks, and Django Channels for notitifications.
 	+ Work with Data Science team in order to design and implement cloud architecture solutions in both AWS & Azure, using Terraform.
 	+ Implement continuos integration with different stacks: CircleCI, Azure DevOps, Docker, Helm, Kubernetes.
 * Feb 2018 - Nov 2018 **Virtually Live**, *Senior Server Engineer & DevOps*.